MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 Azure Functions can also be called by creating rules and scheduled tasks.
 This works in the same way as our standard CloudScript.
 To create a rule or scheduled task, go to **Automation** > **Rules**  or **Automation** > **Scheduled Tasks**.

-- Click **New Rule**
+- Select **New Rule**
 - Enter a name for your rule
-- Select the event type that this rule will trigger on
+- Select the event type that this rule triggers on
 - Add an action
-- From the action dropdown select **Execute Azure Function**
+- From the action dropdown, select **Execute Azure Function**

 A list of available Azure Functions that you've registered will be available in the drop-down list.